How to buy Telstra (TLS) shares

 One big question you'll have to answer is whether you want to invest in shares or an ETF.
 An ETF (Exchange Traded Fund) is considered to be a less risky option because it invests in a group of companies or market indices rather than relying on the performance of a specific company.
 This means less volatility, and you win if the market wins, but it is less interesting for those looking to actively manage their investments.

-ETFs which own shares of Telstra include Vanguard Australian Shares High Yield ETF (VHY), BetaShares Australian Sustainability Leaders ETF (FAIR), and SPDR S&P/ASX 200 ESG FUND (SSGA).
+ETFs that own shares of Telstra include Vanguard Australian Shares High Yield ETF (VHY), BetaShares Australian Sustainability Leaders ETF (FAIR), and SPDR S&P/ASX 200 ESG FUND (SSGA).

 Step 5: Decide your order type